dpfens/dpfens.github.io/experiment/_posts/2022-10-07-fair-division-goods-part-1.md

 Except Maya starts crying.
 Jordan looks devastated.
 Sam seems satisfied, but guilty about it.

-This is where most discussions of fairness end and most implementations of "fair division" begin.
+Equal monetary splits satisfy accountants but devastate families, which is precisely why we need mathematical fairness criteria that respect subjective value, not just market prices.
 We recognize that equal splits of monetary value don't capture what people actually care about.
 But here's the uncomfortable truth that drives everything in this post: **there is no single, mathematically correct definition of "fair."**

 Let me show you why intuitive solutions fail by working through three attempts: